-It’s already September and the children are back in school and the workers have returned from their summer vacations.
-Since the beginning of the month, yellow flyers have been hanging in the trams and buses with a painted face with one eye shut: "Knabenschiessen".
+You know it is September when the kids are back in school and the workers have returned from their summer vacations.
+Since the beginning of the month, yellow flyers have been posted in Zürich trams and buses.
+They show a cartoon face with one eye shut: Knabenschiessen.

 What is Knabenschiessen in Zürich?

 For many from outside of Switzerland, this appears to be a fairly odd event.
 And for those who have learned German (whether a little or a lot), the translation may pose a slight problem: "Boys' shooting".

 Are the people of Zurich celebrating the shooting of a group of boys, perhaps dating back to Wilhelm Tell and the shooting of an apple off his son's head?
 Or is there a group of boys shooting around?